piRGoif/itop-gravatar/README.md

 email is done.

 This means that for every Person object with no picture defined, the image will be loaded from Gravatar service.
-This will change rendering in all iTop screens like objects lists, object details, extended portal.
+This will change rendering in all iTop screens like lists, form details, extended portal.

 ## ✔️ Requirements

-iTop v2.7.0 at least : the code needs the new \AttributeImage::GetAttributeImageFileUrl protected method.
-This method was [added in 2.6.0]() as private, but its visibility was changed to protected [in 2.7.0](https://github.com/combodo/itop/commit/6bbc543ac14e1884fe009b3fd313d4f7ab326fde).
+Should work in all iTop, but dependency was set to iTop 2.3.4.

 ## 💣 Known problems